 by Ali Afridi – Built SandHill.io; Former VC Principal

 Over the past 6 years, I’ve been fortunate to work across multiple VC firms that have active incubation and thesis-driven investment practices.
 In both approaches, one of the frequent activities that an investor engages in is the development and evaluation of new ideas.
-One of my personal obsessions has been to better understand and codify these practices to enable me to run these more effectively and systematically going forward.
+One of my personal obsessions has been to better understand and codify these practices to enable these to be run more effectively and systematically going forward.